Advanced syntaxes#

 instead won't work.property

 : target widget's property name.
-If ommitted (along with the dot), the widget's value will be returned (@{widgetId}
+If omitted (along with the dot), the widget's value will be returned (@{widgetId}

 is the same as@{widgetId.value}